SpiNNakerManchester/spio/modules/hss_multiplexer/README.md

 The optional ports `ENPCOMMAALIGN` and `ENNCOMMAALIGN` should be enabled and tied off high.
 This enables automatic byte alignment within the GTP tile.
-The other optional ports are not used and my be left disabled.
+The other optional ports are not used and may be left disabled.

 ### 6. Preemphasis, Termination and Equalisation